DrBlackRat/VRC-Picture-Loader/README.md

 - Apply the Texture to a Material
 - Set multiple Material Properties it should be applied to
 - Apply the Texture to UI Raw Images
+   - Automatically Adjust the Aspect Ratio of UI Raw Images using an Aspect Ratio Filter
 - Set a texture that should be used while loading the image
 - Set a texture that should be used if an Error occurs while trying to load the image

-## There are 3 ways you can use the Picture Downloader, all of them support the core features, but also add new ones
+## There are 4 ways you can use the Picture Downloader, all of them support the core features, but also add new ones
 1. Using the Manager:
-- You can have as many Picture Donwloaders as you want and use the Manager to well... manage them :D
+- You can have as many Picture Downloaders as you want and use the Manager to well... manage them :D
   - gives you a UI that shows how many Pictures have already been downloaded, how many are still left to download etc.
   - allows to re download all pictures with a button press
   - manager takes control of when to download and to re download them